standardhealth/argo-docs/docs/studies.md

 ## Study 1

-**RESEARCH QUESTION: For patients with new COVID-19 infection, how does the addition of hydroxychloroquine (HCQ) affect outcomes (mechanical ventilation, inpatient death)?**
+**RESEARCH QUESTION: For patients with new COVID-19 infection, how does the addition of hydroxychloroquine (HCQ) affect the outcomes (1) severe disease (indicated by mechanical ventilation) and (2) inpatient death?**

 ### Background

 Hydroxychloroquine and a related drug, chloroquine, are currently under study as possible treatments for COVID-19.
-Before randomized clinical trials read out, an observational trial can provide insight into the efficacy of this drug.
+Before randomized clinical trials read out, a retrospective observational study can provide insight into the efficacy of this drug.

 ### Study Design

 The study involves inpatient use of HCQ and its effect on disease severity.
-The study involves two study groups (those receiving or not receiving HCQ), as depicted below:
+The study involves two study groups, those receiving HCQ and those not receiving HCQ, as depicted below:

 ![Hydroxycholoroquine cohort pathways](hydroxy_cohorts.png)